dspak/CBB752_Final_Project_1.2/README.md

 # Fastq Quality Statistics Plots

-***
+A tool that generates three common quality control statistics plots from a fastq input.

-Tool that generates “quality control statistics” from FastQ file.
+For more complete documentation, see [the Yale CBB752 course website](http://cbb752spring2016.github.io/QCStep#quality-statistics).

 Note: This tool is part of a set of bioinformatic and biological structure tools created for CBB752 at Yale University in the Spring 2016.
 The website containing links to the set of tools can be found at: <https://github.com/CBB752Spring2016/CBB752Spring2016.github.io>.